Galarzaa90/NabBot/docs/commands/tibia.md

 ## /whois *playerName/discordUser*
 *Other aliases: /check, /player, /checkplayer, /char, /character*

 This commands has 2 functions:

 * It retrieves and displays info about a Tibia character
 * It retrieves the list of characters linked to a discord user

 If the parameter matches a discord user, it displays a list of the characters linked to that user.
 If the parameter matches a character, it will display the character's info, such as level, vocation, guild, world, etc.

 If the character found is registered to a discord user, it will show the owner of the character.

+Discord users can be looked for through Usernames, User#Discriminator (i.e. `Galarzaa#8515`) or even user id.

 Both cases can match simultaneously.